smithashley/Pulitzer-Prize-API/README.md

 ## Objective
-Create an API that retrieves the year, author, and title for Pulitzer Prize winners of fiction, then deployed the application to Azure.
+Create an API that retrieves the year, author, and title for Pulitzer Prize winners of fiction from the database, then deploy the application to Azure.

 Application is live here: https://pulitzerprizeforfiction.azurewebsites.net/api/data
 ## Tools